 3 easy ways to avoid bank fees (because you can’t afford them)

 You’ve got about a million books and a ton of food to buy.
 We get it.
 Money is tight when you’re a student.
 So why are you spending even a penny on monthly bank account fees?
 Just make sure you stay under your 25 transactions limit.
-Luckily, with the TD Every Day with Student Discount Chequing Account you don’t pay a monthly fee (as long as you stay within your 25 transactions limit), but there are still a few things you should know to keep more of your money in your pocket.
+Luckily, with the TD Student Chequing Account you don’t pay a monthly fee (as long as you stay within your 25 transactions limit), but there are still a few things you should know to keep more of your money in your pocket.

 Get money where you get groceries